JoachimGoebgen/LEDStripLamp/README.md

 # LEDStripLamp
 Controlling a multi-sided lamp built with a WS281x-strip and a NodeMCU ESP32 Arduino via a matrix-keypad through MQTT.
+Feel free to take this as a basis for your own project with LED-strips that shall be controlled via MQTT and a keypad.

 This project consists of three parts:
 - A Raspberry PI (or comparable micro-PC) to run the MQTT-server and the control-server for the lamp.
 - A WS281x-strip wrapped around a frame, controlled by a NodeMCU ESP32 Arduino.
 - An optional 16-key-matrix-keypad connected to an ESP8266-Arduino for a comfortable way to load pre-defined settings.

-Feel free to take this as a basis for your own project with LED-strips that shall be controlled via MQTT and a keypad.

 # Installation
+This section provides short setup instructions only to get the three parts of the system up and running.
+This is not a full step-by-step project-guide.

-## Basic software
+## Install basic software
-- On your Raspberry PI: install, configure and run an MQTT-broker and install Node.js with npm.
+- On your Raspberry PI, install and run an MQTT-broker and install Node.js with npm.
-- On your working station: install the Arduino IDE.
+- On your working station, install the Arduino IDE.
-- On both your PI and your working station clone this repo: ```git clone https://github.com/JoachimGoebgen/LEDStripLamp/```
+- On both your PI and your working station, clone this repo: ```git clone https://github.com/JoachimGoebgen/LEDStripLamp/```
-- On both your PI and your working station, set up your connection_conf.h as described below.
+- On both your PI and your working station, configure your connection_conf.h as described below.

 ## Configure connection_conf.h
 This header-file is used as config for your sensible information like your WiFi-password.